 Introduction to the study of chemistry as a basis for understanding our complicated world.
 Overview of classification, structure, and chemical behavior, including inorganic, organic, and biological materials.
-Designed to meet liberal studies lab science requirements.
-Appropriate as preparation for CHM 151.

 Prerequisite: MAT 092 or one year of high school algebra or satisfactory score on mathematics skills assessment.